 The decision to have a hysterectomy is a difficult one but necessary in some cases.
-The specialists at Capital Women’s Care in Arlington and McLean, Virginia have extensive training in this surgical procedure and can offer women alternatives to the old-school surgery that requires extensive recovery time.
+The specialists at Capital Women’s Care in Arlington, Virginia have extensive training in this surgical procedure and can offer women alternatives to the old-school surgery that requires extensive recovery time.
 With the help of cutting-edge technology, hysterectomy patients spend less time in bed after the procedure is complete.
 If you need a second opinion about a hysterectomy, make an appointment at Capital Women’s Care to see one of the top specialists in the country.

 A hysterectomy is the surgical removal of the uterus.
 Doctors might recommend this procedure for several reasons, such as:

 Unless cancer is part of the diagnosis, our specialists look for nonsurgical solutions to these problems and only recommend a hysterectomy as a last resort.